ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingarraysinstate/README.md

             setList(nextList);

         Although nextList and list are two different arrays, nextList[0] and list[0] point to the same object.
 So by changing nextList[0].seen, you are also changing list[0].seen.
 This is a state mutation, which you should avoid!
 You can solve this issue in a similar way to updating nested JavaScript objects—by copying individual items you want to change instead of mutating them.
 Here’s how.

+    Updating objects inside arrays

+        Objects are not really located “inside” arrays.
+They might appear to be “inside” in code, but each object in an array is a separate value, to which the array “points”.
+This is why you need to be careful when changing nested fields like list[0].
+Another person’s artwork list may point to the same element of the array!

+        When updating nested state, you need to create copies from the point where you want to update, and all the way up to the top level.
+Let’s see how this works.

+        In this example, two separate artwork lists have the same initial state.
+They are supposed to be isolated, but because of a mutation, their state is accidentally shared, and checking a box in one list affects the other list: Update.js

+        The problem is in code like this:

+            const myNextList = [...myList];
+            const artwork = myNextList.find(a => a.id === artworkId);
+            artwork.seen = nextSeen; // Problem: mutates an existing item
+            setMyList(myNextList);